 Perennials are plants that live for more than three years, returning each spring as the weather warms up to once again brighten the landscape.
-With more than 150 species, roses have been in existence for more than 35 million years.
-While roses in the home garden may not last quite that long, proper site selection, planting, care and pruning will ensure that perennial roses do continue to bloom every year.
+With more than 150 species, fossil evidence suggests that roses (Rosa spp.) have been in existence for more than 35 million years.
+While roses in the home garden won't last that long, proper site selection, planting, care and pruning will ensure that perennial roses do continue to bloom every year.

 Dig the hole deep and wide enough to accommodate plant roots, keeping the bud union level with the soil.
 Place the plant in the hole, fill two-thirds with soil, and add water, creating a muddy mix that gets through the roots.
 After the water has drained, add more soil and repeat the mud process until reaching the original soil level.

 Roses need 1 inch of water per week, and sandy soil and dry spells will require an increased watering frequency.
 Soaker hoses are ideal for roses because they deliver consistent moisture while keeping the leaves dry.

 Fertilize roses according to soil-test recommendations.
 This may be as easy as applying a 10-10-10 fertilizer early in the season and again in mid-June, surrounding the plant 6 inches out.
 For roses that bloom repeatedly, you may need to apply fertilizer again lightly in the middle of July, but do not apply any more after mid-August as it may promote growth that will not survive the winter.

 Keeping roses consistently cold and frozen rather than experiencing freezing and thawing numerous times is key to winter survival.
 As winter approaches, mound roses with 12 inches of a soil/compost mix, pruning any tall plants to prevent stem damage.

 Once the mound freezes, cover with evergreen cuttings or straw to help insulate the plant.
 A rose that goes into winter healthy has a good chance of coming out of the winter healthy so good summer care is essential.